MikeRogers0/MikeRogersIO/src/_posts/2018-01-05-i18n-rails-validations.md

 ---
 layout: post
 title: Using I18n in Rails Validations
-categories:
- – blog
-published: true
-meta:
 description: Don't hard code strings into your models, put them in your locales!
-  index: true
 ---

 Rails model validations are one of the most expressive and powerful aspects which makes Rails one of my favourite frameworks.